mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 You have 2 font files `Frutiger-Normal.ttf` and `FrutigerObl-Normal.ttf` which you want to be available in mPDF, and you will refer to them in HTML/CSS as `frutiger`.

-1. Define the directory with the font via `fontDir` configuration key or add it after instatiantion with `$mpdf->AddFontDirectory()` method
+1. Define the directory with the font via `fontDir` configuration key or add it after instantiation with `$mpdf->AddFontDirectory()` method

 2. Define the font details in `fontdata` configuration variable

     Example below shows how to maintain default fonts and their settings

     ```php
     <?php